neondatabase/website/content/docs/import/import-from-postgres.md

 postgres://<user>:<password>@<hostname>:<port>/<dbname>
 ```

-You can obtain the connection string for your Neon database from the Neon **Dashboard**, under **Connection Details**.
-It will look something like this:
+You must supply the connection string for your existing PostgreSQL database.
+You can obtain the connection string for your Neon database from the **Connection Details** widget on the Neon **Dashboard**.
+The connection string will look something like this:

 ```bash
 postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/neondb